-Well, Jesus has come in and plundered the kingdom of darkness and rescued us and taken us out, smashed the fortress and delivered us into the Kingdom of His dear Son.
+Well, Jesus has come in and plundered the kingdom of darkness and rescued us and taken us out, smashed the fortress and delivered us into the kingdom of His dear Son.
 And that's where we dwell.
-Now all of this, Jesus dealing with demons, is to demonstrate that He can do that.
+Now all of this, Jesus dealing with demons, was to demonstrate that He could do that.
 Can He deliver us from the kingdom of darkness?
 Can He?
 Sure.
 Does He have power over Satan?
 Sure, He threw him out of heaven.
 Does He have power over demons?
 Sure.
 That means that He can free us.
-So God the Son...God the Son, the Savior, Messiah manifests to bring the kingdom of salvation.
+So God the Son, God the Son, the Savior, Messiah manifest to bring the kingdom of salvation.
 In order to bring that kingdom and the souls of men has to destroy Satan's enterprise and ultimately will send Satan and all the rest of his demons to burn forever in a lake of fire.
 But when the Son came, Satan didn't take it lying down and struck back and the demons struck back attacking Jesus and the apostles with an assault that was violent and extreme.
-It was unprecedented, un....repeated escalation of demonic manifestation as they, I think, unwillingly were manifest just under the power of the presence of Jesus and now today they've kind of gone quietly back into their secret places and they'll escalate their stuff again just before Jesus returns a second time, as we find in the book of Revelation.
+It was unprecedented, un....repeated escalation of demonic manifestation as they, I think, unwillingly were manifest just under the power of the presence of Jesus, and now today they've kind of gone quietly back into their secret places and they'll escalate their stuff again just before Jesus returns a second time, as we find in the book of Revelation.
 But Jesus proves to be the Messiah here.
 Luke gives us this to show that He can deliver us from the kingdom of darkness.
 He can save sinners.

 Now what Jesus did that day had a great impact.
-Look at verse 36, "Amazement came on them all."
+Look at verse 36, "Amazement came upon them all."
 Amazement is sort of wonder mixed with fear.
 "And they began discussing with one another, "What is this logos?
 What is this word?
-Wow...what...He speaks... for with authority and power He commands the unclean spirits and they come out?"
+Wow...what...He speaks...For with authority and power He commands the unclean spirits and they come out?"
 These people were familiar with this.
 There had been manifestations of demons.
 They had seen that.
 And as I said before, they knew it when they saw it but they had never seen anything like this.
 What is this word?
-This man speaks and we have never seen anything like this, never...never.
+This man speaks and we have never seen anything like this, never, never.

 Matthew 9:33 puts it, "Jesus had power over demons such that the Jews said it was never so seen in Israel."
-Nothing like this had ever been seen in Israel, nothing...never.
+Nothing like this had ever been seen in Israel, nothing, never.
 Jesus' power over demons was supernatural, extraordinary, unmatched, it was miraculous.
 You don't need to do that, folks.
 We don't need to know you can cast out demons because we're not looking to you to save us.
 You get the picture?
-We don't need to know that you can conquer the kingdom of darkness, that's pointless.
+We don't need to know that you can conquer the kingdom of darkness.
+That's pointless.
 You can't conquer it for us.
 We just need to know that Jesus can conquer the kingdom of darkness, right?
 We only need how many saviors?
 Just one and we need the real one.
 Now if you can do it, guess what?
 That depreciates what He did.
 You see that?
-You can't have people running around..."Well, I'm casting out demons here..."
+You can't have people running around, "Well, I'm casting out demons here."
 Oh, are you the Messiah, too?
 How many messiahs do we need?
 How does that confuse and obliterate the reality of what's going on in the New Testament?
 And you say, "Oh well, everybody believes a little different."
 Don't give me that, that's wrong.
 Not only wrong, it strikes a blow against the uniqueness of the Son of God and the apostolic ministry that surrounded Him.

 And for Christians, folks, get the perspective right, you have nothing to fear from demons.
 They have everything to fear from you.
 Does that make you feel a little better?
 Amen.
 Let's pray.

-We reminded ourselves, Lord, often as we've come together to worship of the great words of Martin Luther, "A mighty fortress," that verse that says, "And though this world with devils filled should threaten to undo us, we will not fear for God has willed His truth to triumph through us.
+We’ve reminded ourselves, Lord, often as we've come together to worship of the great words of Martin Luther, "A Mighty Fortress," that verse that says, "And though this world with devils filled should threaten to undo us, we will not fear for God has willed His truth to triumph through us.
 The prince of darkness grim, we tremble not for him.
 His rage we can endure for lo his doom is sure.
 One little word shall fell him."
 And, Lord, we know that in the end You're going to destroy all the demons in the lake of fire.
-We know that's future but the present is You have shown that same power by destroying them in us, literally freeing us individuals from their clutches bringing us captive to Christ.
+We know that's future but the present is You have shown that same power by destroying them in us, literally freeing us individuals from their clutches, bringing us captive to Christ.
 Every salvation is but a foretaste of that final destruction in the future.
-We thank You that we have been delivered from the kingdom of darkness into the Kingdom of Your beloved Son.
+We thank You that we have been delivered from the kingdom of darkness into the kingdom of Your beloved Son.
 We praise You in Your Son's name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).